activeloopai/deeplake/docs/source/Tensor-Query-Language.rst

 This page describes the Tensor Query Language (TQL), an SQL-like language used for `Querying in Activeloop Platform <https://docs.activeloop.ai/tutorials/querying-datasets>`_ as well as in :meth:`ds.query <deeplake.core.dataset.Dataset.query>` in our Python API.

+Querying datasets is part of `our Growth and Enterprise Plan <https://app.activeloop.ai/pricing>`_ .

+- Users of our Community plan can only perform queries on Activeloop datasets ("hub://activeloop/..." datasets).
+- To run queries on your own datasets, upgrade your organization's plan.

 Language
 ~~~~~~~~